Matching colors, texture, and sheen on restored objects is the most challenging part of the repair and restoration process

 Some Color Recipe Examples

-Note: Flesh is the hardest color to describe (as you might imagine) so you will have to experiment with the ratios.
+Flesh:Start with white and add yellow, red, brown, and sometimes blue.
+Note: Flesh is the hardest color to describe (as you might imagine), so experiment with the ratios.

 White makes any shade lighter, while the opposite color on the color wheel will darken it.

-**Artificial light always leads to inaccuracy in color matching, so use natural light **
+Important: Artificial light always leads to inaccuracy in color matching, so use natural light whenever possible.

 Using cold glaze effectively involves preparation, attention to detail, and understanding key variables.
-Here's a comprehensive guide to help you achieve a flawless and durable finish.
+Here's a comprehensive guide to help you achieve a flawless and durable finish (click photo below).

 Air Brush or brushes?

-For general background colors and surface painting, we use airbrush.
-Regular brushes can not achieve very fine or translucent coating without leaving brush marks and the fine thickness tapering off merging with the non-restored area is superb.
-We use Paasche H-SET Series Single-Action airbrush system.
+For general background colors and surface painting, we use an airbrush.
+Regular brushes cannot achieve the fine and/or translucent coatings without leaving brush marks that an airbrush can avoid.
+The gradual tapering of paint thickness, blending seamlessly into non-restored areas, is superb with airbrushing.
+We use the Paasche H-SET Series Single-Action airbrush system for this purpose.

 Brushes